jacob5412/SCADA-Anomaly-Detection/README.md

-# FSM Creation and Anomaly Detection for SCADA systems
+# Anomaly Detection for SCADA systems